-Next, John Cutter, played by Michael Caine, explains the form of an illusion to a little girl.
-He explains how each illusion requires three parts: The Pledge, where the audience is presented with an ordinary object; The Turn, where the object is turned into something extraordinary; and The Prestige, where the object is brought back.
+Next, John Cutter explains the form of an illusion to a little girl.
+He reveals how each illusion requires three parts: The Pledge, where the audience is presented with an ordinary object; The Turn, where the object is turned into something extraordinary; and The Prestige, where the object is brought back.

-From there, we see Alfred Borden, played by Christian Bale, tried and convicted for the death of his rival magician, Robert Angier, played by Hugh Jackman, after Angier is drowned in a tank of water beneath the stage at his performance.
-From his prison cell, Borden is approached by an agent of a mysterious wealthy man, Lord Caldlow.
-Lord Caldlow tries to buy Borden’s most successful illusion, the transporting man.
-But Borden won’t sell the trick.
+From there, we see Alfred Borden tried and convicted for the death of rival magician, Robert Angier who drowned in a tank of water beneath the stage at his performance.
+From his prison cell, the agent of a mysterious wealthy man named Lord Caldlow approaches Borden.
+Lord Caldlow wants to buy Borden’s most successful illusion, the transporting man, but Borden won’t sell the trick.
 As a show of good faith, Caldlow’s man gives Borden Angier’s diary before leaving.
-As Borden reads Angier’s diary and recalls the events that led up to Angier’s death.
+As Borden reads Angier’s diary, he recalls the events that led up to Angier’s death.

-Borden and Angier worked together with Cutter as young magicians.
-Angier’s wife, Julia, also worked with them.
-During a show together, Borden ties Julia’s knots a bit too tight before they dropped her into what would ironically be the same tank of water that later kills Angier.
-Julia is unable to slip the knot and drowns on stage in front of her husband.
+Once upon a time, Borden and Angier worked together with Cutter as young magicians.
+Angier’s wife, Julia, also worked alongside them.
+During one show, Borden tied Julia’s knots a bit too tight before they dropped her into what would ironically be the same tank of water that killed Angier later in life.
+Julia is unable to slip the knot, and she drowns on stage in front of her husband.
 Thus begins Angier’s obsession for revenge on Borden as he views Borden as indifferent towards Julia’s death.

-Angier continues to work with Cutter and a foxy new stagehand, Olivia, played by Scarlett Johansson.
-Angier’s career takes off but is dealt a setback when Borden sabotages an illusion that injures a member of the audience.
+Angier continues his work with Cutter and Cutter’s foxy new stagehand, Olivia.
+Angier’s career takes off until Borden sabotages an illusion of his that injures a member of the audience.
 The rivalry between the two men heats up.

-Sara grows unhappy with her marriage to Borden, finding his seemingly dual personality and affair with Olivia more than she can handle.
-She hangs herself in Borden’s shop and leaves Borden with their daughter, Jess.
-One night, Borden sneaks backstage to see if he can learn the secret to Angier’s illusion, but he finds Angier falling into the tank of water from the beginning of the film, where he is framed for Angier’s murder.
+One night, after Borden sneaks backstage to see if he can learn the secret to Angier’s illusion, he finds Angier falling into the tank of water from the beginning of the film.
+That’s where he is framed for murdering Angier.

-At this point, the diary that Borden is reading in prison states that Angier, the writer of the diary, indeed framed Borden for his murder and that Angier is still alive to enjoy this victory over Borden.
-Lord Caldlow visits Borden in the prison having taken custody of Borden’s daughter, Lord Caldlow visits him.
+At this point, the diary that Borden is reading in prison says that Angier, the writer of the diary, indeed framed Borden for his murder.
+In fact, Angier is still alive and well; enjoying his victory over Borden.
+Having taken custody of Borden’s daughter, Lord Caldlow visits him.
 We find that Lord Caldlow and Angier are one in the same.
 This revelation that his greatest enemy is now raising his daughter breaks his heart.